-Marc David Peters is a partner in the Intellectual Property Group and the Litigation Department.
-He represents clients in litigation and counseling involving semiconductor, electronics, and computer-related technologies.
-His cases involve technologies such as virtual machine software, haptic feedback devices, semiconductor fabrication equipment, gallium-nitride-based laser diodes and LEDs, hyperthreaded processors, optoelectronic transceivers, surgical lasers, synchronization software, modems and video-on-demand servers.
+Marc represents clients in litigation and counseling involving semiconductor, electronics, and computer-related technologies.
+His cases involve technologies such as gallium-nitride-based LEDs and laser diodes and LEDs, haptic feedback devices, virtual machine software, semiconductor fabrication equipment, hyperthreaded processors, optoelectronic transceivers, surgical lasers, synchronization software, modems, and video-on-demand servers.

-Dr. Peters currently represents Immersion Corporation in its patent litigation against HTC, having obtained a favorable settlement with Motorola Mobility earlier in the case.
+Marc has represented Immersion Corporation in a variety of intellectual property matters, including in arbitration, federal court, and the International Trade Commission.
 On behalf of Oracle America, he was second chair on the patent phase of the battle against Google over the Android operating system—a case that the court dubbed the “World Series of IP Cases.”

-Dr. Peters is an author of the Patent Case Management Judicial Guide, published by the Federal Judicial Center and LexisNexis.
-A third edition is forthcoming.
+Marc is an author of the Patent Case Management Judicial Guide, published by the Federal Judicial Center and LexisNexis.
 The guide is a comprehensive overview of best practices and procedures in patent cases, and is provided to all federal district judges.

 Marc is admitted to practice in California, and is registered to practice before the United States Patent and Trademark Office.
 In addition to receiving his J.D. with distinction from Stanford University, Marc also holds a Ph.D. in physics from the University of California, Berkeley.
 During his tenure at UC Berkeley, he was a member of the scientific team that discovered the top quark, and is a co-author of more than a hundred papers in refereed journals.
 While earning his doctorate, he received the UC Berkeley Faculty Associate Award for excellence in teaching, and authored the “Physics 111: Laboratory Electronics” course manual.Show More